jacksanford1/mysite/content/posts/funniest-friend.md

 ### Funniest Season

 In terms of the funniest season, the results are quite interesting (some might even say incriminating).
 As you can see in the chart below, the amount of laughter per season tended to keep going up as the show progressed.
 Were seasons 9 and 10 really THAT much funnier than seasons 1 and 2?
 I’ll let you decide for yourself.
-But this could point to the producers becoming more liberal with their inclusion of laughter as the show went on.
+But this could point to the producers becoming more liberal with the laughter editing as the show went on.
 Let's look at the glass half-full and say the writing and the chemistry simply got better as the show went on!

 {{< rawhtml >}}
   <iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="https://plotly.com/~jsanford9292/4.embed?showlink=false" height="525" width="100%">